alan-turing-institute/data-safe-haven/docs/deploy_sre_instructions.md

 - :pencil: **OSX** on Catalina, the Authentication Settings step is quite counter-intuitive: you must select "None" from the drop-down (not "Certificate") and then select the "Certificate" radio button underneath (see screenshot).
   ![OSX Catalina_authentication](images/deploy_sre/vpn/catalina_authentication.png)
 - Continue to follow the set up instructions from the link above, using SSTP (Windows) or IKEv2 (OSX) for the VPN type and naming the VPN connection "Safe Haven Management Gateway (`<SHM ID>`)", where `<SHM ID>` is defined in the config file.

-### Access to a new Azure subscription which the SRE will be deployed to
-  - If a subscription does not exist, create one with the name `Secure Research Environment <SRE ID> (<SHM ID>)`, picking an SRE ID that is not yet in use and setting `<SHM ID>` to the value given in the config file.
-  - Add an initial $3,000 for test and production sandbox environments and the project specific budget for production project environments
-  - Give the relevant Safe Haven Administrator Security Group **Owner** role on the new SRE subscription (e.g. "Safe Haven Test Admins" or "Safe Haven Production Admins").

 ### Access to a public routable domain name for the SRE and its name servers
   - This can be a subdomain of the Safe Haven Management domain, e.g, `sandbox.testb.dsgroupdev.co.uk`, or a top-level domain (eg. `dsgroup100.co.uk`))